George H.W. Bush, Barbara Bush both hospitalized, spokesman says

 Former President George H.W.
 Bush and his wife, former First Lady Barbara Bush, have both been hospitalized, his spokesman said Wednesday.

-Jim McGrath told CNN that the 41st president has been hospitalized at Houston Methodist Hospital since Saturday, and later said in a statement the cause was “an acute respiratory problem stemming from pneumonia.
-Doctors performed a procedure to protect and clear his airway that required sedation.”
+President Bush, 92, was admitted to intensive care at Houston Methodist Hospital to address “an acute respiratory problem stemming from pneumonia.
+Doctors performed a procedure to protect and clear his airway that required sedation,” his spokesman, Jim McGrath, said in a statement.

 Bush, who served a single term as President from 1989 to 1993, was already not expected to attend the inauguration of President-elect Donald Trump in Washington on Friday due to health concerns.